 - CNC machines, lathes, or mill machinery

-On top of all that, you’re probably also responsible for the inspection and maintenance of any overhead lifting slings, rigging hardware, below-the-hook devices, and personal fall protection that your employees use on a daily basis.
+On top of all that, you’re probably also responsible for rigging inspections and maintenance of any overhead lifting slings, hardware, below-the-hook devices, and personal fall protection that your employees use on a daily basis.

 As we all know, OSHA and ASME have some type of standard or regulation related to the usage and inspection of each piece of equipment in your shop or facility.
 It can make your head spin trying to make sure that your facility is in good standing with sanctioning bodies and that your employee’s equipment is compliant, in proper working condition, and safe for them to use.